-In total, 50 plots were sampled in the LSA and 27 were sampled in the RSA.
+In total, 50 plots were sampled in the LSA.
 Locations of detailed vegetation inventory plots are shown in Figure 6.

 A total of 121 plant species were identified during plant community surveys within the LSA.
 This includes 11 tree species, 39 species of small trees, shrubs and woody vines, 10 species of ferns and allies, 15 species of graminoids, 27 species of forbs, nine species of mosses, and 10 species of lichens.
 All plant species recorded during the plant community surveys are listed in Appendix E. Descriptions of the ecosites that were surveyed within the LSA are provided in Appendix F with representative photographs provided in Appendix G.